 - the purpose of research and other types of inquiry

-- methods for carrying out research
+- methods used in research

 - how to write a protocol